Learning new things and keeping your brain active will not only reduce the rate of cognitive decline as you age, it can be a lot of fun!

 The brain is like a muscle that needs regular use to stay in top condition.
 While something as challenging as learning a new language will certainly give your brain a work out, even simple things like a regular game of cards or solving a crossword every day can help to keep your mind in good shape.

-Our 5 libraries offer free access to thousands of books, an extensive eLibrary and lots of reading ideas and inspiration.
+Our 6 libraries offer free access to thousands of books, and lots of reading ideas and inspiration.
 They also run regular events, activities, workshops and training.

 We also offer a home library service for residents who have difficulty getting to the library due to age, frailty or disability.
 Volunteers help you select the books, audio books, DVDs and music you'd like to borrow, deliver them to you and then return them for you.